 The bat’s reputation has taken another beating, too, leaving it hanging on for dear life to its lucrative sponsorship deals with white rum companies, Spanish football clubs and Russian military intelligence agencies.

 And then, like a trailer for one of EastEnders’ many whodunnit storylines, there are those characters in the frame who happen to be far closer to home.
 Indeed, the algorithm also implicates the hedgehog, the rabbit and the cat, who can now all wave goodbye to their fancy-free lives soiling, humping and eating whatever they want without scrutiny.

-From here onwards, we’ll be watching that dirty little lot like a hawk – unless hawks get dragged into all this next, in which case let’s just say we’ll be keeping a close eye on them.
+From here onwards, we’ll be watching that dirty little lot like a hawk – unless hawks get dragged into all this next.